francisco-camargo/opentofu-aws-hello-world/README.md

 1. **Provider Configuration (provider.tf)**

+    This file configures the AWS provider for OpenTofu, specifying which AWS region to deploy resources in and how to authenticate.
+It sets up the connection between OpenTofu and your AWS account.

 2. **Main Resources (main.tf)**

+    The core infrastructure file that defines your AWS resources.
+For this project, it includes the EC2 instance configuration and a security group that allows SSH access.
+This is where you define the actual cloud resources you want to create.

 3. **Variables (variables.tf)**

+    Defines input variables that make your configuration flexible and reusable.
+This file declares variables like region, AMI ID, instance type, and SSH key name, allowing you to customize your deployment without changing the core resource definitions.

 4. **Outputs (outputs.tf)**

+    Specifies values to be displayed after OpenTofu applies your configuration.
+This file will define outputs like the instance's public IP address and a ready-to-use SSH command, making it easier to connect to your newly created instance.

 5. **Custom Values (terraform.tfvars)**

+    Contains the specific values for variables defined in variables.tf.
+This is where you set your preferred region, instance size, and other parameters.
+Keeping these values separate from your resource definitions allows for easier customization.

 ### Phase 3: Deployment